Neutrinos from the Sun can discover dark matter-electron scattering: Conclusions

-\emph{Acknowledgments --} We thank Carlos Arguelles, Debajit Bose, Celine Boehm, Dibya S. Chattopadhyay, Raghuveer Garani, Joachim Kopp, Subhendra Mohanty, Toby Opferkuch, Nirmal Raj, Tirtha S Ray, Tracy Slatyer, and Juri Smirnov for comments and discussions.
-TNM would like to acknowledge the financial support from the Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.
+\emph{\textbf{Acknowledgments --}} We thank Carlos Arguelles, Debajit Bose, Celine Boehm, Dibya S. Chattopadhyay, Raghuveer Garani, Joachim Kopp, Subhendra Mohanty, Toby Opferkuch, Nirmal Raj, Tirtha S Ray, Tracy Slatyer, Juri Smirnov, Javier Acevedo, Deep Jyoti Das, and Srijan Kumar for comments and discussions.
+We also thank Pierluca Carenza, Tim Linden, Thong Nguyen, and Axel Widmark for detailed discussions on DM capture rate.
+TNM thanks Rahool Kumar Barman for help with computation.
+TNM would like to acknowledge the financial support from the Australian Research Council through the ARC Centre of Excellence for Dark Matter Particle Physics and from the Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.
 AKS acknowledges the Ministry of Human Resource Development, Government of India, for financial support via the Prime Ministers’ Research Fellowship (PMRF).
 SM acknowledges the Department of Science and Technology (DST), Government of India, for financial support via the Kishore Vaigyanik Protsahan Yojana (KVPY: now discontinued and merged with the INSPIRE fellowship).
-RL acknowledges financial support from the Infosys foundation (Bangalore), institute start-up funds, and the Department of Science and Technology (Govt. of India) for the grant SRG/2022/001125.\\ The first three authors contributed equally to this work.
+RL acknowledges financial support from the Infosys foundation (Bangalore), institute start-up funds, the Department of Science and Technology (Govt. of India) for the grant SRG/2022/001125, and ISRO-IISc STC for the grant no. ISTC/PHY/RL/499.\\ The first three authors contributed equally to this work.